Her Campus Logo Her Campus Logo

 Hair does hold memories, good and bad.
 I vow to make good memories to hold in my real, natural hair.

-Gabriella Rodrigues is a first-year Carleton University student pursuing a double major in Journalism and Law.
+Gabriella Rodrigues is a second-year Carleton University student and your Her Campus Carleton President.
+She is currently pursuing a double major in Journalism and Law.
 She has a passion for any form of writing: stories, articles, poems, and more.
-She writes various pieces ranging from personal experiences to haircare to current pop culture.
+She writes various pieces ranging from personal experiences to haircare to wellness pieces.
 Gabriella works as a Legal Assistant at a Law office where she creates legal documents, adding to the kinds of writing pieces she crafts.
 She is also in the process of writing her very first novel.
 She hopes to be a published author one day, as well as a lawyer.
 If Gabriella is not studying, writing, reading, or working, you can find her with her dog Chico, on the soccer field, or driving around with no apparent destination.
 You can also find her unlocking and healing her inner "girly-girl," by doing skincare, cute makeup, or pursuing her passion for fashion.